 - Silent compressors are the only kind allowed for airbrush painting.
 In an effort to create the most enjoyable experience for both the participating artists and the ticket-buying public we can no longer allow loud air compressors.
 We recommend the use of small, quiet air compressors or air tanks.
 We recognize that even the small ones are not silent, however, the use of large, noisy, industrial compressors is NOT ALLOWED.

-- Artists may enjoy music in their workspace, so long as it does not disturb their fellow competitors.
+- Artists may enjoy personal-size speaker music in their workspace, so long as it does not disturb their fellow competitors.

 - No corporate logo wear will be considered acceptable dress for artists/assistants unless sponsoring company is also a Living Art America sponsor.
 We will have Living Art America shirts available for purchase on site.
 Violators of this rule will be compelled to change before they are allowed to begin painting.

-- Logo wear featuring only your own personal body/face-painting company name/logo/info IS acceptable.
+- Logo wear featuring YOUR OWN personal body/face-painting company name/logo/info is acceptable.

 - The competition is judged on criteria regarding the painting technique, adherence to theme and overall impression of work.